Skip to content

 The first thing to settle is what you mean by castle, because in France the answer is always a château.
 The word covers a wide span, from a fortified medieval stronghold to a 19th-century country estate built in the older style.
 Both are castles in everyday English, and both appear in this collection.

 Medieval fortresses carry the literal castle features: corner towers, ramparts, thick stone walls, a keep, sometimes a moat or underground tunnels.
-The oldest estates here trace foundations to the 11th and 12th centuries, with walls over a metre thick and chalk-carved tunnels reaching 13 metres underground.
+The oldest estates here trace foundations to the 11th and 12th centuries, with walls over a metre thick and, in some, chalk-carved cellars and tunnels running deep underground.
 These suit couples who want a sense of weight and history.

 Where the castles sit across France